tomoakley/idb.nvim/README.md

 - `f` - show element picker in Telescope
 - `r` - restart app
 - `<esc>` - Quit this mode and return mappings to vim

+I think this could be pretty powerful.
+I have some ideas on other mappings or features (most of which already exist in vim!)
+I could add:
+- [ ] `gg` and `G` to scroll to top/bottom of content in the simulator
+- [ ] `.` to repeat the last command
+- [ ] `u` to swipe back on the simulator (or other actions to undo your last action)
+- [ ] `10j` - bigger motion events
+- [ ] - record and play macros (?!) - record a sequence of events in the Simulator and then play it back later (persisted across IDB sessions of course!)